aymanmahran/procto/README.md

 ## Structure

 The project has main 3 components:
-**- Front end web app (uses Vue.js)**
+- **Front-end web app (uses Vue.js)**
     - Involves the UI, interface components, and the presentation of data to the end user.
 Written on Vue.js, the interface is divided into views (pages) and reactive components (buttons, bars, boxes,...).
 The reactivity provided by Vue.js emulates Decorator and Proxy design patterns, where components providing certain functionalities are shown or hidden depending on the actor (student vs professor).

-**- Back end API (procto-api)**
+- **Back-end API (procto-api)**
     - This is a Typescript package that acts as an interface between the web app and the cloud.
 It exports classes that supply the app with the needed methods to retrieve and update data.
-The relations between classes in this package is illustrated by the class diagram provided and explained in the design presentation.
+The relations between classes in this package are illustrated by the class diagram provided and explained in the design presentation.
 Though the concept of interfaces is slightly different in Typescript, the relations and patterns still hold.

-**- Cloud infrastructure (on AWS)**
+- **Cloud infrastructure (on AWS)**
     - The cloud part represents the database and tables used to store information about assessments and grades.
 It also includes the authentication and verification of users.

 ## Progress

+Below is the work done so far in the project.
+The first stage mainly focused on implementing the web app interface.
+The next stage will involve the back-end implementation and functionality.

+- Front-end:
+    - Most of the features are implemented, this includes the main views and components
+    - Student interface to view courses, upcoming and past assessments, and start and assessment
+    - Professor interface to view courses and students, assessments, and view and mark students' responses
+    - *TODO*: add an assessment, add a student, proctoring interface when taking an assessment

+- Back-end:
+    - Skeleton for main classes and interfaces are coded
+    - Methods return dummy data for testing
+    - *TODO*: actual implementation for class methods to communicate with the database

+- Cloud:
+    - Authentication of users and logging in with Google account
+    - *TODO*: creating the database and the necessary tables

 ## Project setup